MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

     1. For **Cache storage account**, select an existing storage account or select **New** to create a storage account with default settings.
 We recommend that you use a new cache storage account to store migration and replication state metadata.

 	1. Select the logical network these VMs will use.
-If you don't see a logical network in the dropdown list, [create a logical network](../manage/create-logical-networks.md) and select **Reload virtual switch**.
+If you don't see a logical network in the dropdown list, [create a logical network](../manage/create-logical-networks.md) and select **Reload logical network**.

 	1. Select the storage path where these VMs will be created.
 If you don't see a storage path in the dropdown list, [create a storage path](../manage/create-storage-path.md) and select **Reload storage path**.